 4.4 Annual Tier 2 Block Amounts

-By March 31, 2028 and each March 31 of a Rate Case Year thereafter, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s annual Tier 2 Block Amount for the next Fiscal Year pursuant to section 2 of Exhibit C. BPA shall revise section 2 of Exhibit C to state the annual Tier 2 Block Amount, if any, sold to and purchased by «Customer Name».
+By March 31, 2028 and each March 31 of a Rate Case Year thereafter, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s annual Tier 2 Block Amount for the applicable Fiscal Year pursuant to section 2 of Exhibit C. BPA shall revise section 2 of Exhibit C to state the annual Tier 2 Block Amount, if any, sold to and purchased by «Customer Name».

 Drafter’s Note: Include the following language if customer purchases RSS.

-Drafter’s Note: Delete this section for all customers at contract offer.
+Drafter’s Note: Delete this section for all customers at contract offer as RSS provisions will be drafted in 2026.
+This section will be added to applicable contracts after RSS provisions are finalized and customers elect RSS.

 4.5 Displacement of Block Product for Resource Support Services